nitrictech/docs/docs/guides/deploy.md

 ## Create an environment

-An environment represents a collection of deployments targeted at your configured AWS account.
-You can have one or more environments if you'd like to deploy to different environment stages (e.g. dev, staging, prod), regions, or use different credentials.
+An environment represents a deployed instance of your application in a specific AWS account and region.
+You can have one or more environments based on the development workflow you follow (e.g. dev, staging, prod), or if you need environments in other regions or using different credentials.

 > Once you've created an environment, Nitric Deploy will automatically initiate your first deployment to the cloud.